koopjs/koop-cli/README.md

 Options:
-  --config        specify the plugin configuration in JSON              [string] --add-to-root   add the given configuration to the app root configuration
-                                                      [boolean] [default: false]
-  --skip-install  skip plugin installation            [boolean] [default: false]
+  --config        specify the plugin configuration in JSON              [string] --skip-install  skip plugin installation            [boolean] [default: false] --local         add a local private plugin          [boolean] [default: false]
 ```

+Then you can add options to customize the plugin.
+Take a look at the [Plugin Initialization](/docs/plugin-initialization.md) documentation for more details.

 ### serve